Return to top

 Bebe M Organic Rice-Based Infant Formula

-Bebe M (Bebe Mandorle) Organic Rice-Based Infant Formula is the only vegan baby formula that I’ve found that’s 100% organic, and suitable from birth until 12 months of age (Stage 1 is from 0-6 months, Stage 2 from 6-9 months, Stage 3 from 10 months – 3 years of age!).
-It uses 100% plant-based ingredients that are tightly regulated by the EU, designed to meet the nutritional requirements for babies.
-It is made from an organic rice protein hydrolysate, which makes it a dairy-free formula that’s vegan friendly, but is also suitable for babies with dairy allergies or lactose intolerance.
-It also contains no palm oil (Learn more: Palm Oil In Baby Formula)
+Bebe M (Bebe Mandorle) Organic Rice-Based Infant Formula is a French formula that is the only vegan organic infant formula that I’ve found that’s 100% organic and suitable from birth until 12 months of age.
+Stage 1 is from 0-6 months, Stage 2 from 6-9 months, Stage 3 from 10 months – 3 years of age!

 Note: This product is labeled as “Foods for special medical purposes (FSMPs)” and should be only given under medical supervision.
 Please consult your pediatrician before introducing the formula to your baby.